 That discovery, they say, led them to look at previously recorded data to see if 203 Pompeia was alone, or if other renegade space objects covered in complex organic matter, a critical ingredient for life, had somehow moved out of the solar system. external to the internal asteroid belt.

 Such a discovery, the statement states, would run counter to traditional solar system formation models.
 It would align with newer models.
 Models suggesting how the movement of Jupiter-like planets in the early Solar System caused the gravitational field to shift and mix.

 With the incredible data obtained, the team took another look at the previously recorded data.
 Surprisingly, he found another match.

 The discovery, as mentioned, is completely unexpected.
-It almost certainly means that these space rocks formed outside of Neptune's orbit anyway, then approaching the Sun and Earth.
-"To present this complex organic matter it is initially necessary to have a lot of ice on the surface", he recently told the New York Times one of the authors of the article, Michaël Marsset.
+It almost certainly means that these space rocks formed outside Neptune's orbit anyway, then approaching the Sun and Earth.
+"To present this complex organic matter it is necessary to initially have a lot of ice on the surface", he recently told the New York Times one of the authors of the article, Michael Marsset.

 Is the solar system full of complex organic matter, and therefore life?